Pekillen/Projects/e-commerce/README.md

 # E-Commerce
-This project is an online shop.
+This project is an online hiking shop project.
 It was created using React for front-end and commerce.js for back-end.
 The project has also Stripe included in order to handle payment.

+Please note that stripe is currently not active due to Payment Gateway being disabled for safety.
+However you can try to go through the payment process and enter mock card number like: 4242 4242 4242 4242 in order to get an error at last step of the checkout.

 ## Most Important Scripts